-The limited surface survey conducted during the 2007 field season consisted of walking along portions of the banks of the Shiawassee and Tittabawassee Rivers looking for exposed artifacts and noting the extent of erosion in site areas.
-In general, only diagnostic artifacts or tools were collected.
-Artifact locations were recorded using a GPS device, or, in the case of some materials from site 20SA722, by noting their coordinates relative to the shovel testing/excavation grid previously established at the site (Sommer 2005:9).
+The limited surface survey conducted during the 2008 field season consisted of walking along portions of the banks of the Shiawassee and Tittabawassee Rivers looking for exposed artifacts and noting the extent of erosion in site areas.
+Only at one site, 20SA722, were artifacts collected.
+Artifact locations were recorded using a GPS device.
 Site locations were plotted on 7.5' U.S.G.S. topographic maps using the DeLorme 3-D Topoquads computer program.
 Topographic maps used include the Alicia, Bridgeport, Saginaw, and Shields quadrangles.

 Test excavations were conducted at 20SA722 using the site grid set up for shovel testing in 2004 (Sommer 2005).
-A transit and steel tape were used to lay out the excavation units.
+An autolevel and steel tape were used to lay out the excavation units.
 This provided for more accurate measurement in laying out the excavation units, but resulted in a slight incongruence between the excavation grid and the shovel test grid.
-The 27 square meters excavated at 20SA722 during the 2007 field season are contiguous with, and connect, Excavation Blocks A and D, which were excavated during previous field seasons (Sommer 2005, 2007).
-The 2007 excavation units were laid out by pulling a steel tape between the corner stakes of the Excavation Blocks A and D. Individual (1X1 meter) excavation units are labeled according to the grid coordinates of their SW corner.
-The resulting block of units, which encompasses Excavation Blocks A and D, is now labeled Excavation Block A/D. Prior to laying out the actual excavation units, surface vegetation was removed as close as possible to the ground level.
+The 30 square meters excavated at 20SA722 during the 2008 field season are divided between Excavation Blocks E and F (Appendix C).
+Individual (1X1 meter) excavation units are labeled according to the grid coordinates of their SW corner.
+Prior to laying out the actual excavation units, surface vegetation was removed as close as possible to the ground level.